MicrosoftDocs/WSL/WSL/troubleshooting.md

 You can verify it by running `echo $PATH` in Linux.
 It's expected that you will see a Win32 path (for example, /mnt/c/Windows) in the output.
 If you can't see any Windows paths then most likely your PATH is being overwritten by your Linux shell.

-Here is a an example that /etc/profile on Debian contributed to the problem:
+Here is an example that /etc/profile on Debian contributed to the problem:

 ```Bash
 if [ "`id -u`" -eq 0 ]; then